 Last year’s winner, William Lippe Architects, won with a proposal to re-create Inverurie’s historic town square.

 “We are pleased to announced the shortlist of forward-thinking design ideas for this year’s competition, and are impressed with the creativity and thought that each entrant put into the future of their local area,” said Phil Prentice said of STP.

 “These designs underline just how far creative thinking – combined with action from community stakeholders – can go to helping our towns transform and flourish”.

 Members of the public can vote for their favourite online.
-The winner, in addition to gaining a public profile for their project, will present their idea to MSPs on Holyrood’s cross-party group on town centres.
+The winner, in addition to winning a public profile for their project, will present their idea to MSPs on Holyrood’s cross-party group on towns and town centres.

 The shortlisted entries will also go on display in Kirkcaldy on November 9 as part of the 2016 Scotland’s Towns Conference.

 AYR: A pop-up arts centre in a former department store in the town’s high street.